-Veritas Access system software Configuration limit Supported LUNs The maximum number of disks is theoretically limited to the number that can be attached to the operating system.
+Veritas Access system software Configuration limit File system size 512TB for non-scale-out file system 3PB for scale-out file system Veritas Access nodes 20 Supported LUNs The maximum number of disks is theoretically limited to the number that can be attached to the operating system.
 However, it has only be tested in the thousands.
 Supported file systems 500 Tiers within a file system 2 (primary tier and secondary tier)